 Twitter steps up security after Trump account cut off

-WASHINGTON: Twitter said it had boosted security measures Friday in response to a rogue employee's move cutting off Donald Trump's account, an 11-minute outage which drew mocking praise from the president's critics but also warnings of a dangerous precedent.
+WASHINGTON: Twitter said it had boosted security measures on Friday (Nov 3) in response to a rogue employee's move cutting off Donald Trump's account, an 11-minute outage which drew mocking praise from the president's critics but also warnings of a dangerous precedent.

-Hours later Friday, Twitter said it implemented "safeguards to prevent this from happening again."
+Hours later on Friday, Twitter said it implemented "safeguards to prevent this from happening again."

 "We won't be able to share all details about our internal investigation or updates to our security measures, but we take this seriously and our teams are on it," a tweet from Twitter government said.